-Pursue Crime Prevention Through Environmental Design (CPTED) analysis of park development to re- duce inappropriate activities in parks.
+Pursue Crime Prevention Through Environmental Design (CPTED) analysis of park development to reduce inappropriate activities in parks.

 No citizen should ever feel unsafe or apprehensive about visiting a City of Madison Park because of fears of crime and personal safety.
 Not only do issues of crime, safety and inappropriate behavior in parks limit use of parks, but they also tend to have related effects on the maintenance and perceived cleanliness of parks.
-Chapter Five of the Park and Open Space Plan, Needs Assessment Survey identifies that the categories of "maintenance, development, and rule violations/safety/crime" are identified as the top three topics for survey respondents who provided open-ended input.
+Chapter Five of the Park and Open Space Plan, Needs Assessment Survey identifies that the category of "rule violations/safety/crime" is identified as one of the top three topics of survey respondents who provided open-ended input.